premaddx/crud-master/README.md

         Inititally state of the reducer is initialized with 3 default entries provided by the mock api.

     2. Sortability -
-        The sortability of the column is configured in the Homepage/constants.js.
-I have exported a COLUMNS variable which has configuration of column like - display name of column, sortability of a column etc. This COLUMNS variable is supplied to the table component via props.
+        The sortability of the column is configured in the `Homepage/constants.js`.
+I have exported a `COLUMNS` variable which has configuration of column like - display name of column, sortability of a column etc. This `COLUMNS` variable is supplied to the table component via props.

     3. Searching -
         The search functionality in the table is also controlled via reducer.